 Explanations are given here to support instructors, or students doing self-study.
-It would be best for students to study these codes, and predict the outcome of running the code before consulting the notes in the right-hand column and before they use an Arduino to test their understanding.
+It would be best for students to study these codes, and predict the outcome of running the code before consulting the notes in the right-hand column and before they use the Arduino to show how the code actually works.

-For students, I recommend using sticky notes to cover up the answers given for each exercise.
-Predict the behavior of the for loop and then remove the sticky note to check your understanding.

-For students, I also recommend reviewing the examples multiple times over the course of one or two or three weeks.
-For example, you can study the examples once or twice per week, each time with the answer initially covered with the sticky notes.
+For students, I recommend using sticky notes to cover up all of the answers given for each exercise.
+Then return to these notes several times spaced over one or two weeks.
+For example, work on these exercises three times per week, each time with the answer covered with the sticky notes.
+After giving your best answer, peal back the sticky note to compare your answer with the one given here.

-Another study recommendation is to copy this code into the Arduino IDE.
-Manually typing each sketch instead of using copy/paste will also help you learn better as well as giving you practice fixing the small bugs that inevitably show up in code we write.
+Another way to study would be to copy this code into the Arduino IDE - manually typing each sketch instead of using copy/paste would also help you learn better.
 During each study session - remember to space them throughout one or two weeks - open the code in the Arduino IDE and predict the output before running the sketch.